lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 .. py:currentmodule:: molpher.core

-As it was explained in the `../introduction`, Molpher maintains a data structure called an `exploration tree` to save and evaluate putative `paths in chemical space <chemical space path>`.
-This data structure is represented by a `molpher.core.ExplorationTree` instance in the Python API.
-This tutorial will show how to create and build an exploration tree that will try to search for a path between *cocaine* (a popular recreational drug) and *procaine* (compound that replaced cocaine as a local anesthetic).
+In order to find a path that connects the :term:`source molecule` and :term:`target molecule` (see `../introduction`), Molpher maintains a data structure called an :term:`exploration tree` to save and evaluate putative :term:`paths in chemical space <chemical space path>`.
+It is basically a tree rooted at the source molecule that is grown by modifying its leaves with predefined :term:`morphing operators`.

+In our programs the :term:`exploration tree` is represented by an instance of the `molpher.core.ExplorationTree` an in this tutorial, our :term:`exploration tree` will search for a path between *cocaine* (a popular recreational drug) and *procaine* (compound that replaced cocaine as a local anesthetic).
 Both of these compounds act on sodium channels in the neuronal cell membrane and probably have the same mode of action, which makes them ideal candidates for a morphing experiment.

-Let's now initialize our exploration tree:
+Let us initialize this exploration tree now:

 ..  code-block:: python
     :caption: The most basic way to initialize an exploration tree.